 When new farming areas are in need of irrigation, the first step is to obtain information and guidelines for the production zone and begin planning based on its specific conditions.

-Dole uses high-technology devices to measure water balance and soil moisture, which is now monitored at least once per week.
-This methods allows the Company to avoid under- or over-irrigation, ensure an even water distribution, conserve energy, reduce chemical leaks and decrease fertilizer usage in the irrigation system as a way to minimize negative impacts on the environment.
+Dole’s farms use high-technology devices to measure water balance and soil moisture, which is now monitored at least once per week.
+This methods allows the Company to avoid under- or over-irrigation, ensure an even water distribution, conserve energy and decrease fertilizer usage in the irrigation system as a way to minimize negative impacts on the environment.

 For some crops, proper irrigation planning contributed to a reduction in volume of water irrigated by 20-25%.